 - a small handful of peanuts or mixed nuts.

-Different types of nuts have slight differences in their vitamin and mineral content, eating a variety of nuts will increase your levels of various nutrients.
+Different types of nuts have slight differences in their vitamin and mineral content, so eating a variety of nuts will increase your levels of various nutrients.
 Tips on how to make nuts and seeds a part of your diet include:

-Instead of eating a biscuit or piece of cake as a snack, try having a handful of raw or dry roasted nuts.
-Combining nuts and seeds with low-energy dense foods (such as vegetables) is a good way to enhance vegetable-based meals – for example, in Asian-style dishes or added to a salad.
+- Combine nuts and seeds with low-energy dense foods (such as vegetables).
+This is a good way to enhance vegetable-based meals – such as in Asian-style dishes or added to a salad.

-Regular consumption of nuts, seeds and legumes is recommended for vegetarians, vegans or people who avoid animal foods.
-They are a good substitute for meats, fish and eggs as they contain protein, fat, iron, zinc and niacin.
-More than 30 grams of nuts and seeds a day may be needed to ensure adequate protein.
+- , nuts and seeds are a good protein substitute for meats, fish and eggs.
+They also contain fat, iron, zinc and niacin.
+You may need more than 30 grams of nuts and seeds a day to ensure adequate protein.

-- Eat them with vitamin C rich foods and beverages such as tomato, capsicum, orange and citrus juices) to boost your iron absorption.
+- Eat them with vitamin C rich foods and add them to drinks (such as tomato, capsicum, orange and citrus juices) to boost your iron absorption.

-There is no need to soak or remove the skin of nuts (or ‘activate’ them) unless you prefer the flavour and texture of soaked nuts.
-Research has disproven the popular belief that soaking nuts can help to reduce their phytate content (thereby making the nutrients in nuts available for the body to absorb).
-In fact, the skin of nuts is beneficial as it is high in phytochemicals that have antioxidant and anti-inflammatory properties.
+- There is no need to soak or remove the skin of nuts (or ‘activate’ them) unless you prefer the flavour and texture of soaked nuts.
+In fact, the skin of nuts is high in phytochemicals that have antioxidant and anti-inflammatory properties.

-Roasting nuts (either dry or in oil) enhances their flavour but has little impact on their fat content.
+- Roasting nuts (either dry or in oil) enhances their flavour but has little impact on their fat content.
 This is because nuts are physically dense and cannot absorb much oil, even if they are submerged in it.
-Most nuts only absorb 2 per cent of extra fats.
+Most nuts only absorb 2% of extra fats.

-Salted nuts, however, are not recommended as an everyday choice due to the higher sodium content.
-This is particularly important if you have high blood pressure.
+- Salted nuts are not recommended due to their higher content – especially if you have .
 Save salted nuts for parties and make raw and unsalted roasted nuts your everyday choice.

 Be mindful of the risks when eating nuts.